Marcus Whitman Hotel: History

 The original thirteen-story tower was first planned by architect Sherwood D. Ford in 1927 and constructed shortly thereafter in 1928.

 President Dwight D. Eisenhower was a patron at the hotel during the week of September 19, 1954, while visiting several dams in Southeastern Washington and Northeastern Oregon, bringing state-wide attention to the hotel.
 The then governors of Washington and Oregon, Arthur B. Langlie and Paul L. Patterson, also attended the receiving events, including a motorcade and performances by fourteen area school bands.
 Lyndon B. Johnson, trumpeter Louis Armstrong, and actress Shirley Temple were also patrons of the hotel.

+The hotel was one of the founding members of Western Hotels on August 27.
+1930, and remained part of the chain until May 16, 1963.

 After years of neglect, the hotel was in a state of disrepair and was purchased by a local entrepreneur in 1999, who employed the services of an architectural firm that had restored several other historic buildings.
 The hotel has since undergone major renovations while still preserving the historic value and integrity of the building.
 Construction on a new wing of the hotel started in 2000, and the renovations were completed in 2001, adding additional rooms and meeting spaces.

 In 2017, following the death of Walla Walla native Adam West, who gained fame for his portrayal of Batman, the bat signal was projected onto the side of the hotel.

 The hotel was sold in December 2022 to an investment group with local partners; Seattle-based Columbia Hospitality took over management.
 The sale was completed during renovations to the Marc Restaurant and shortly after the discovery of a gasoline leak in the basement that required cleanup.